pi-top/pi-top-Python-SDK/docs/overview.rst

 This is due to the fact that pi-topPROTO+ makes use of the legacy 'modular rail', which has no way of connecting to a pi-top [4].

-See :ref:`getting_started_pma:Getting Started with pi-top Maker Architecture`
+Check out the :ref:`key concepts for pi-top Maker Architecture<key_concepts:pi-top Maker Architecture>` for more information.

 ----------------------------------------
 pi-top laptops